Gentleman Jim (film): Shooting

 In his somewhat unreliable 1959 'autobiography' My Wicked, Wicked Ways, Flynn details how he suffered a mild heart attack while making this movie.
 He collapsed on set on 15 July 1942, while filming a boxing scene with Ward Bond.
 Filming had to be shut down while he recovered; he returned a week later.

 Flynn took the role seriously, and was rarely doubled during the boxing sequences.
 Alexis Smith recounted in the biography The Two Lives of Errol Flynn by Michael Freedland how she took the star aside and told him, "'It's so silly, working all day and then playing all night and dissipating yourself.
 Don't you want to live a long life?'
 Errol was his usually apparently unconcerned self: 'I'm only interested in this half,' he told her.
 'I don't care for the future.'"

 Reception

 Box office

 This was the third Errol Flynn movie to gross at least $2 million for Warner Bros. in 1942, according to Variety.

-According to Warners records, the film earned $1,775,000 domestically and $2,067,000 foreign.
+According to Warners figures, the film earned $1,775,000 domestically and $2,067,000 foreign.